-South Africa accuses wealthy nations of hoarding vaccines, as study warns of economic toll of unequal access
+South Africa accuses wealthy nations of hoarding vaccines, as study warns of the economic toll for unequal access

 Together, Britain, Canada, the United States and European Union have purchased the lion’s share of the current global vaccine supply, according to publicly available data.

-“No economy can recover fully from the pandemic until vaccines are equally accessible in all countries,” the Paris-based ICC, a global trade and investment body.
+“No economy can recover fully from the pandemic until vaccines are equally accessible in all countries,” said a statement from the Paris-based ICC, a global trade and investment body.

-The report calculated that the global GDP loss of not ensuring equal access to vaccines “is higher than the cost of manufacturing and distributing vaccines globally,” which it put at $27.2 billion.
+The report calculated that the global gross domestic product loss of not ensuring equal access to vaccines “is higher than the cost of manufacturing and distributing vaccines globally,” which it put at $27.2 billion.

 “This is because advanced economies are tightly connected to unvaccinated trading partners, which consist of a large number of emerging markets and developing economies,” the report said.
 As long as the pandemic is devastating economies in poorer countries, wealthier nations will experience a “non-negligible drag” on their economies as well.

-On Monday, the Director General of the World Health Organization, Tedros Adhanom Ghebreyesus, warned against what he called “vaccine nationalism.”
+On Monday, the director general of the World Health Organization, Tedros Adhanom Ghebreyesus, warned against what he called “vaccine nationalism.”

 It “might serve short-term political goals.
 But it’s in every nation’s own medium and long-term economic interest to support vaccine equity,” he said.

 “Until we end the pandemic everywhere, we won’t end it anywhere.
 As we speak, rich countries are rolling out vaccines, while the world’s least-developed countries watch and wait,” he said.
-“Every day that passes, the divide grows larger between the world’s haves and have nots.”
+“Every day that passes, the divide grows larger between the world’s haves and have-nots.”

 This month, the WHO-supported Covax initiative, which seeks the equal distribution of vaccines worldwide, said that it signed advanced purchase agreements with Pfizer and AstraZeneca for roughly 180 million doses.
 Some of that will be available in the first quarter of 2021, the statement said.
 Afghanistan, however, said it doesn’t expect to receive its first Covax shots for another six months.

-In total, Covax said that it is on track to deliver 2 billion coronavirus vaccine doses in 2021, including 1.3 billion doses in 92 lower income countries.
+In total, Covax said that it is on track to deliver 2 billion coronavirus vaccine doses in 2021, including 1.3 billion doses in 92 lower-income countries.

 100 million doses in 100 days: How Biden’s coronavirus vaccine push compares with those of other countries